-Alot of websites (usually the ones who are promoting the beads) say that Amber is reputed to boost the immune system and assists with reducing inflammation and accelerating the healing of wounds, because it contains and releases succinic acid.
+So, I did what any sane ‘spreadsheet brained’ person would do.
+I Googled, of corse!
+Some websites (usually the ones who are promoting the beads) say that amber is reputed to boost the immune system and assists with reducing inflammation and accelerating the healing of wounds, because it contains and releases succinic acid.
 Apparently it’s been used as a soother for teething babes for many years now.
-As per Wikipedia, amber has been known and used for it’s healing properties from the time of Hippocrates in Ancient Greece through the Middle Ages and up until the early twentieth century.
+As per Wikipedia, amber has been used for its healing properties since the time of Hippocrates in Ancient Greece through the Middle Ages and up until the early twentieth century.
 Interesting.

-And then I’ve also discovered many opposing websites, such as Science or Not, that speak of the dangers of having your kids wear a necklace and “de-myth” (as they say) the amber beads story.
-I found the Science or Not site particularly intersting since it breaks down the components that make up Amber, how much succinic acid needs to be absorbed for it to take effect and how much actually can be absorbed from a string of beads.
+Opposing websites, such as Science or Not, de-myths the amber beads story.
+The website goes into detail, breaking down the components that make up amber.
+In their explanation, researchers explain that your baby would need to be exposed to quite a large amount of succinic acid, over a long period of time, in order for it to take effect.
 In a nutshell, many doctors and scientists say that the idea behind a string of amber beads reducing teething symptoms is ridiculous and a chocking risk (even though the string is really short and the beads supposedly break easily – to avoid strangulation).

 I tested the beads to see if they would assist with relief from